 Share on LinkedIn Profile

 So, the obvious way to share your content is on your own LinkedIn profile.
+However, it is important to learn how to improve your LinkedIn profile and make it more engaging to your connections and potential followers.

 LinkedIn allows plenty of room for text and images in their posts which can help you get your content in front of more people.